mithatco/mental_health_multiagent/README.md

 1. **Mental Health Assistant**: Uses clinical knowledge to ask questions, interpret responses, and provide a diagnosis based on a questionnaire
 2. **Patient**: Responds to questions based on a simulated psychiatric condition profile

+The system can leverage large language models (LLMs) from multiple providers:
+- **Ollama**: Run models locally through Ollama
+- **Groq**: Access models through the cloud-based Groq API for faster inference

-The system leverages large language models (LLMs) running locally through Ollama, employs Retrieval-Augmented Generation (RAG) to enhance responses with domain knowledge, and stores conversations for further analysis.
+The system employs Retrieval-Augmented Generation (RAG) to enhance responses with domain knowledge and stores conversations for further analysis.

 ## Architecture Diagram